alexbecker/prompt-injection/paper.typ

 More recent approaches introduce logical separation between the trusted and untrusted inputs in the network.

 - *Structured Queries (StruQ)* adds a dedicated delimiter token that splits a query into `⟨prompt⟩` and `⟨data⟩` channels; fine‑tuning with contrastive pairs cuts manual jailbreak success on Llama-7B and Mistral-7B to $<2%$ and significantly reduces the effectiveness of several adversarial methods @Chen2025StruQ.
-- *SecAlign* constructs a preference‑optimisation dataset where "secure" completions obey the system prompt and "insecure" ones follow the injected instruction; RLHF on this dataset drives the success rate of six canonical attacks to $<10%$ on Llama-3-8B-Instruct without harming AlpacaEval scores @secalign2025.
+- *SecAlign* constructs a preference‑optimization dataset where "secure" completions obey the system prompt and "insecure" ones follow the injected instruction; RLHF on this dataset drives the success rate of six canonical attacks to $<10%$ on Llama-3-8B-Instruct without harming AlpacaEval scores @secalign2025.
 - *Instructional Segment Embedding (ISE)* introduces a three‑way segment embedding (`system` / `user` / `data`); fine-tuning Llama‑2‑7B with ISE improves accuracy against the *Structured Query* benchmark by ≈15.8 pp and boosts ordinary instruction‑following by ≈4 pp @ise2025.
 - *PICO* proposes a dual‑channel transformer: system tokens pass through one stack, user tokens through another; gated fusion happens only after the final attention block @pico2025.
 This approach has not yet been tested.

 == Capability‑based Isolation

-Other work has focused on minimizing the harm a successful prompt injection has performed by requiring user approval for any dangerous action.
+Other work has focused on minimizing the harm a successful prompt injection can cause by requiring user approval for any dangerous action.
 The *Dual LLM* pattern proposed by Willison in 2023 pipes the output of an "untrusted" assistant model into a second, policy‑enforcing model that rewrites or refuses unsafe text @willison2023dualllm.
 While effective against direct prompt injections, it remains vulnerable if the second model blindly trusts the first model’s output and so can still relay hidden adversarial payloads @camel2025 @willison2025camel.

 Google DeepMind’s *CaMeL* (Capabilities for Machine Learning) hardens this idea by isolating untrusted input inside a "Quarantined LLM" that has no tool‑calling rights, then passing only a verified, least‑privilege representation to a "Privileged LLM".
 CaMeL solves 67% of tasks on the AgentDojo benchmark with formal security guarantees and addresses the vulnerability found in Dual LLM @camel2025.